Become a school superintendent for the 21st century.

 - Promoting institutional effectiveness in schools, school districts and educational service agencies

 You can earn an Ed.S. in Educational Leadership by successfully completing 42 hours of courses.
-Topics such as data-driven leadership and principals in the 21st century provide you with the fundamental knowledge you need to become an effective K-12 superintendent.
-Knowledge and skills gained in hands-on work and class are compiled in a professional portfolio that counts for six credit hours.
+Courses such as data-driven leadership and principals in the 21st century provide you with the fundamental knowledge you need to become an effective K-12 superintendent.
+Knowledge and skills gained are compiled in a professional portfolio.
 You must also pass the comprehensive exam at the end.

 After earning the Ed.S. degree, you can earn the Ed.D. degree by completing nine additional hours and a doctoral capstone project for 12 hours of credit.
 You must pass the comprehensive exam before beginning the project.